 This week's class sessions are for the benefit of group panel preparations.
-Please come prepared to work with your group.
+Please be prepared to work with your group.
 Attendance is mandatory.
 Presentations begin next week.
+All class members: please read the daily sections of the text as assigned to each group for discussion and preparation (entrance card) grading purposes.

-Week 12 -11/5-9
+Week 13 -11/11-15

-Mon.: Group I -Introduction to Meridian, Section: "Meridian" Wed.: Group II -Introduction to Meridian, Section: "Truman Held"
+Mon.: Group I -Introduction to Meridian, Section: "Meridian"

+Wed.: Group II -Introduction to Meridian, Section: "Truman Held"